GreenLightning/circuit500_solver/README.markdown

  --prepare-all              | -P           | Prepares all files in 'data/raw/'.
  --solve _X **or** X‑Y_ ... | -s           | Solves the specified levels.
 X and Y are level numbers between 1 and 500.
 Examples: 42, 1-100, etc.
  --solve-all                | -S           | Solves all levels.
+ --handle _filename_ ...    | -h           | Prepares the specified files and solves the levels they contain.
+ --handle-all               | -H           | Handles all files in 'data/raw/'.

 Dependencies
 ============